ChrisSilos/NYC_Crime_Project/README.md

 # NYC_Crime_Project
-Scripts for cleaning and combining crime datasets
+These scripts use the pandas library to merge NYC crime datasets for use in a larger project.

 Two of the scripts clean individual datasets downloaded from OpenNYC